 Founded in 1866, Carleton College was the dream of Minnesota pioneers who understood that human knowledge is the real frontier.
 We've been exploring it here ever since.

-Carleton is Minnesota’s third oldest college after Hamline University and the University of Minnesota.
+Carleton is the fourth oldest private institution of higher education in Minnesota.
 Carleton was founded on October 12, 1866, by the General Conference of the Congregational Churches of Minnesota, which—after considering locations in Zumbrota, Mantorville, Cottage Grove, and Lake City—chose Northfield for the home of its new college.
 (Note: Carleton is now a non-denominational college with no formal religious affiliation.)

 Carleton’s founder was Northfield businessman and Congregationalist Charles M. Goodsell, for whom the College’s observatory is named.
 It was he who encouraged the church to open a Minnesota college and he who donated part of its original 20 acres.
 The first instructor hired was Horace Goodhue, Jr., for whom a campus dormitory was later named.

 The earliest Carleton students, both men and women, arrived in the fall of 1867 to attend classes in the former American House hotel.
 That three-story building, located in what is now downtown Northfield, presented some serious challenges to its residents.
 According to Carleton archivist Eric Hillemann, sources from the time reported that the building’s plumbing was disgraceful, its heating meager, and its mice legion.

 The new school met with serious financial challenges until 1871, when Massachusetts brass wares manufacturer William Carleton agreed to donate $50,000 to the College that now bears his name.